-Individual Teaching Consultation (ITC)
+Individual Teaching Consultations (ITC)

 Individual Teaching Consultations provide graduate instructors with a structure and process for assessing their own pedagogical development.
 An ITC helps you think more self-consciously and with greater clarity about your own teaching.
 An ITC also enables you to speak more articulately about your teaching, and the ITC Observation Report your consultant prepares serves an important role in your Teaching Portfolio, showing your competency in and commitment to continuing your progress as an instructor.